Maurice Green (virologist): Research

-In addition to his own research, Green is well known for founding, building, and leading the Institute for Molecular Virology at the Saint Louis University School of Medicine.
-This internationally recognized institute and its research faculty was the site of numerous important studies on viruses, cancer, AIDS, and contemporary molecular biology.
+Green is known for founding, building, and leading the Institute for Molecular Virology at the Saint Louis University School of Medicine.
+This institute and its research faculty was the site of numerous important studies on viruses, cancer, AIDS, and contemporary molecular biology.

-In summary, Green's research contributed to – and, in fact, greatly stimulated – the fields of virology and molecular biology.
-His contributions continue to illuminate fundamental aspects of virus biology, transcriptional regulation, and mechanisms of oncogenesis.
+Personal life and death

-Death
+Green married Marilyn Glick on August 20, 1950.
+They had three children.

-Maurice's death was followed by his wife of 60 years, Marilyn Glick, in 2010.Green died in St. Louis, Missouri, on December 5, 2017, of natural causes at the age of 91.
+Green died in St. Louis, Missouri, on December 5, 2017, of natural causes at the age of 91.